oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 author: matt-raible
 by: advocate
 communities: [java,javascript]
 description: "Learn how to build a secure CRUD app with Spring Boot and Angular.
-You'll use Auth0 for authentication and authorization, and Cypress to verify it all works."
+You'll use Auth0 for authentication and authorization and Cypress to verify it all works."
 tags: [java, spring-boot, angular, angular-material, crud, auth0, cypress]
 tweets:
   - "Spring Boot 3.1 + Angular 16 = 😍!"
   - "Spring Boot and Angular: still kicking ass after all these years!"
   - "Two of my favorite frameworks?
 Spring Boot and Angular! 🍃+ 🅰️= ❤️"
 image: blog/spring-boot-angular/bootiful-angular.png
 github: https://github.com/oktadev/auth0-spring-boot-angular-crud-example
 type: conversion
 ---

 Angular is one of my favorite frameworks for building single-page applications (SPAs).
-As a Java developer, its separation of components, services, and pipes (aka JSP tags) made a lot of sense to me.
+As a Java developer, its separation of components, services, and pipes made a lot of sense to me.
 It's a web framework that allows you to declaratively describe your UI by creating small, reusable components.
 I believe it was a huge influencer in TypeScript's popularity.
-It's also backed by Google, which means it's likely going to be around for a long time.
+It's also backed by Google, which means it will likely be around for a long time.

 I like to build CRUD (create, read, update, and delete) apps to understand frameworks.
 I think they show a lot of the base functionality you need when creating an app.
-Once you have the basics of CRUD completed, most of the integration work is finished, and you can move on to implementing the necessary business logic.
+Once you complete the basics of CRUD, most of the integration work is finished, and you can move on to implementing the necessary business logic.

 In this tutorial, you'll learn how to build a secure CRUD app with Spring Boot and Angular.
 The final will result will use OAuth 2.0 authorization code flow and package the Angular app in the Spring Boot app for distribution as a single artifact.
 At the same time, I'll show you how to keep Angular's productive workflow when developing locally.

 {% include toc.md %}

-There are a number of tools you'll need to install to follow along with this tutorial.
+You'll need to install several tools to follow along with this tutorial.

 **Prerequisites**: